The Beatles' 1964 world tour

-The Beatles 1964 world tour was the Beatles' first world tour, launched after their 1964 UK tour.
-The reception was enthusiastic, with The Spectator describing it as "hysterical".
-It was followed by their subsequent North American tour in August of that year.
+The Beatles 1964 world tour was the first world tour of the English rock band the Beatles, launched after their 1964 UK tour.
+The reception was enthusiastic; The Spectator described it as "hysterical".
+It was followed by their North American tour in August of that year.

 Tour history

-Negotiations for an Australasian tour started in October 1963, and manager Brian Epstein signed in January 1964 (a month before the Beatles’ American tour).
+Negotiations for an Australasian tour started in October 1963, and their manager, Brian Epstein, signed in January 1964 (a month before the Beatles' American tour).
 The weekly cost increased from £1500 to £2500, plus airfares and excess baggage for drums and amps.
-The negotiations between Robert Kerridge of Kerridge Odeon in Auckland, Kenn Brodziak of Aztec Service's in Melbourne, their London agent Cyril Berlin of The Grade Organisation and Brian Epstein were by telegram (many reproduced in the 2024 book).
+The negotiations between Robert Kerridge of Kerridge Odeon in Auckland, Kenn Brodziak of Aztec Service's in Melbourne, their London agent Cyril Berlin of The Grade Organisation and Epstein were by telegram (many reproduced in the 2024 book).

 The Beatles were stated to have made £250,000 from their Australasian tour.